 This month’s prospect is a RARE Danish combo.
-It was issued on the 80th Anniversary SA cover (SA 7.3) and the new centenary stamp of 1989 was attached on the same cover.
+The centenary stamp of 1989 was attached to the 80th Anniversary SA cover (SA 7.3).
 Both stamps are cancelled on the correct first day for their respective issue.
-[The centenary of the SA in Denmark was actually in 1987, and the stamp is issued two years late].
-The picture on the cover is the centenary logo of the international Salvation Army (1965).
+[The centenary of the SA in Denmark was actually in 1987; the stamp is issued two years late].
+The cachet has the centenary logo of the international Salvation Army (1965).
 The cover is very rare, I’ve never seen it on Ebay.
 I was lucky and found this in a larger collection.

 Two more characteristic Polar FDCs have been obtained.
 They are picturing a map of Norway and Svalbard, with a Polar bear on top and the text: North Pole.
 The cachet has been used on a series of FDCs issued on Svalbard.
 The new with these two are the pictorial PMs cancelled at NY-Ålesund and Bjørnøya (an island south of Svalbard, halfway to Norway).
 Pictured here with the Norwegian Salvation Army stamps issued in 1988 to commemorate the centenary of the SA in Norway.
 Remarkable items, must be rare, they are seldom seen on Norwegian auctions.
 Similar covers have been cancelled at Sveagruva, Longearbyen and Isfjord.